Skip to Main Content

 3. Send your college transcript(s) from every institution you have attended to UNF.

-• Sending official transcripts directly from your college or university.
+• Send official transcripts directly from your college or university.
 We must receive final and official transcripts from every institution you have attended, even if we render your initial decision using your unofficial transcripts.

 5. Check your application status.

-Submitting Admissions Materials
+Submitting Admissions Materials/App Fee

-Step 1: Submit your college transcripts
+Submit your college transcripts

 Remember, we need a transcript from every institution attended, even if the coursework is on another transcript.